-Five years ago, the New York Stock Exchange (NYSE) began to integrate its myriad of computer data into one easy to use system.
+In the mid of the 1990s the New York Stock Exchange (NYSE) began to integrate its myriad of computer data into one easy to use system.
 In the process of developing the "design" of the new virtual stock exchange system the NYSE contracted the New York based architectural firm, Asymptote.